Amy was following WW Freestyle™ (now Blue on myWW™) at the time of writing.

 Tins of Christmas chocolates are also a tricky one.
 Before WW, my family would go through at least five tins before Christmas.
 I’d buy one tin, eat it, buy another and the cycle continued!
 It doesn’t help that they’re so affordable, either – £5 for a tin of chocolates, what a bargain!

 It may not have stretched my financial budget, but when it came to my SmartPoints Budget it was another story.
 There are 165 SmartPoints in a tin of Cadbury’s Heroes!
 Now, I don’t let myself buy tins of chocolates until Christmas week.
-Instead, I enjoy other chocolate goodies with lower SmartPoints values that fit better with my weekly allowance.
+Instead, I enjoy other chocolate goodies with lower SmartPoints values that fit better with my Budget.

 Here are my top SmartPoints-friendly chocolates: